 While uncommon, baseball players sometimes commit actions that are more dangerous or severe than simply forgetting to tag a base.
 These actions result in penalties, that often might lead to a player or coach being ejected from the game.
+There are quite a few types of penalties that exist in baseball.
+We'll cover each one followed by the result of each penalty.

 Charging the Mound